-Public Health Nurse Breastfeeding Support Group - (Please note: This is run every other week staring from the 17th January 2019) from 11.45am-12.45pm
+Public Health Nurse Breastfeeding Support Group - (Please note: This is run every other week please call the Family Rescource centre for dates) from 11.45am-12.45pm

 Please ring 076 1083075 from 9am – 10.30am, Mon – Fri.

-Ask for Mary or Sandra - Public Health Nurse
+Ask for Sandra or Claire - Public Health Nurse

 Meitheal is a national support model led by Tusla- Child and Family Agency, which can help you and your child to get the supports you need, easily, locally and when you need it.